ibm-cloud-docs/cloud-infrastructure/ha-3-tier-szr-terraform.md

     * The minimum number of servers to have in the App Instance Group
     * The maximum nuber of server to have in the App Instance Group
     * The bandwith per second in GB.
+4. Information for Anti-affinity:
+    * The VSI spread strategy for the db server (host or power spread)
+    * The VSI spread strategy for the web server (host or power spread)
+    * The VSI spread strategy for the app server (host or power spread)

 ## Procedure
 {: #procedure-ha-resilient-szr}